 Grouped together, these colourful canines complete with bones, leads and dog mess in the Walker Courtyard at Apprentice Boys Memorial Hall bring out the big kid inside all of us.

 Originally from Nottingham, Mann-Kler has exhibited internationally including solo and group exhibitions in Ireland, America, Germany and China.
 In 2011 she was made artist in residence with the Belfast playwright Martin Lynch.
-The Centre for Creative Practices in Dublin selected Mann-Kler’s photography project, Perceptions, for the Migrant Artists On Ireland Series 2013.
-In 2013 she was awarded the Individual Artist Award by the Culture Company as part of the Derry~Londonderry City of Culture celebrations.
+The Centre for Creative Practices in Dublin has selected Mann-Kler’s photography project, Perceptions, for the Migrant Artists On Ireland Series 2013.
+In 2013 she has been awarded the Individual Artist Award by the Culture Company as part of the Derry City of Culture celebrations.
 Mann-Kler lives and works in Killyleagh, County Down.